Bhutan charms, but "Shangri-La" is no paradise

 Still, foreign travel agents say Bhutan should be wary of switching to an open-door policy.

-“Bhutan still has that mystical appeal, and it would be very sad if it compromised the policy that was designed to stop it making the same mistakes as its neighbours,” said travel agent Charlotte Lawson from Britain’s Steppes Travel, which specialises in luxury and tailor-made trips.
+“Bhutan still has that mystical appeal, and it would be very sad if it compromised the policy that was designed to stop it making the same mistakes as its neighbors,” said travel agent Charlotte Lawson from Britain’s Steppes Travel, which specializes in luxury and tailor-made trips.
 “It is an extraordinarily special place and should stay so.”

 Editing by Daniel Magnowski